6 Signs of a Healthy Company Culture

 Trust can take a while for many employees to build with other employees.
 Depending on the individual, it can be as simple as witnessing the right people engaging in the habit of doing right things over time (responding to harsh feedback with a constructive ear, for example), or it can be a single gesture performed resulting in the receipt of trust and respect (sticking up for a co-worker against an out-of-line client).

 Like mentioned prior, having a strong foundation of values in which your company builds upon is critical for any company.
 Even more so, when the right people are in the right roles, employees can confidently lay the building blocks of trust with one another, one brick at a time.

 3. Low employee turnover

-If a company falls into an arguably destructive pattern of hiring/firing quickly, or falling complacent with employees leaving, ultimately resulting in a high workforce turnover, the morale of many employees will be on the chopping block.
+If a company falls into an arguably destructive pattern of hiring/firing quickly, or falling complacent with employees leaving – ultimately resulting in a high workforce turnover – the morale of many employees runs the risk of being on the chopping block.

-Rarely does a company attract talent that expects to see a constant influx of new faces.
-If a company has made a habit of hiring people without strong values and intentionality to back it, employees will be made to live in constant fear that they are next.
+Rarely does a company look at attracting talent with the expectation that every day will bring a herd of new faces.
+If a company has made a habit of hiring people without strong values and intentionality to back it, employees will be made to live in constant fear that they are next to go.

 4. Minimal office politics

 Not every day is created the same.
 Each project is filled with its own set of unique challenges, and sometimes the problem can be the position itself.
 Ultimately, no sane company expects perfection from 100% of its staff.
-It’s okay to speak up to voice, or even release concerns, but it’s critical to engage in a dialogue that finds its way through the appropriate channels.
-Instead of voicing opinions laterally and creating an extremely inefficient game of “Telephone,” it’s better for a company to practice and engage in vertical communication.
+It’s okay to speak up, to voice, or even release concerns, but it’s critical to engage in a dialogue that finds its way through the appropriate channels.
+Instead of voicing opinions laterally and creating an extremely inefficient game of “telephone,” it’s better for a company to practice and engage in honest and respectful vertical communication.